ashley-hawkins/extended-brookshear-assembler/doc/asmhelp.md

 # Extended Brookshear Machine Assembler

-This assembler targets the extended Brookshear Machine used by this project.
+This assembler targets an extended Brookshear Machine, based on the machine described in _Computer Science: An Overview, 13th edition_, by J. Glenn Brookshear and extended with four additional instructions.

 For emulator and UI details, see the [general help](./bmhelp.md).